 - 5% VAT will be applicable on all the non-essential commodities and consumers purchasing these commodities will pay VAT.
 VAT will be applied separately from an excise tax that is already in effect on tobacco, energy drinks, and soft drinks

 - All the commercial tenants will pay tax.
 This include shops, offices, etc

 - Sales of commercial properties are subjected to a standard VAT rate

 - VAT will be applied to goods imported to Dubai.
 In case of products for re-export, VAT will only be applied once in the final destination of goods

 Who will be Exempted from VAT

-- VAT will not be applied on businesses that provide essential services like education, health etc
+- VAT will not be applied to businesses that provide essential services like education, health, etc

-- There will be no VAT on residential tenant contract
+- There will be no VAT on the residential tenant contract

 - Selling of newly constructed homes is also exempted from tax